Seeed-Studio/grove.py/README.md

 <br><br>
 ## GUI (graphical user interface)
-See the link below for details
+See the link below for details:

 [demon and execute](doc/README.md)